 This is an area of lush forests rising to alpine tundra with abundant wildlife.
 The largest herd of bighorn sheep in New Mexico lives on these slopes.
 This area is also home to many elk, mule deer, black bears and mountain lions.
 Most of the trails in the wilderness were blazed back in the days of the great New Mexico Gold Rush, a time when small strikes of gold were found all through the mountains.
 But these small finds petered out quickly, before major damage was done to the forest.

 Columbine-Hondo was made a Wilderness Study Area in 1980 while the mineral and timber possibilities were being surveyed again and again and our elected legislators played pocket pool with industry.
 Then Congress finally signed off on the bill making the area a designated wilderness in December, 2014.
 How did the bill finally get passed?
-It was attached to a "must pass" Defense spending bill...
+It somehow got attached to a "must pass" Defense spending bill...

 Map courtesy of columbinehondo.org